-The Nikon Z fc is decent for travel photography.
-It's not too heavy and is easy to travel with, though it lacks a handgrip and may not be the most comfortable to use for long periods.
+The Nikon Z fc is good for travel photography.
+It's not too heavy and is easy to travel with, though it lacks a handgrip and isn't the most comfortable to use for long periods.
 It has a great autofocus system and a fast continuous shooting speed to capture brief moments.
 It also delivers excellent overall image quality and does a great job stabilizing photos when using its kit lens.
 Its screen is also bright enough to overcome glare from the sun.
 However, its advertised photo battery life is mediocre, though battery performance can vary with real-world conditions.

 The Nikon Z fc is good for landscape photography.
 It delivers excellent overall image quality, and photos stay sharp and relatively noise-free at higher ISO levels for nighttime landscapes.
 It also has a wide dynamic range to bring out details in highlights and shadows.
 Its screen is remarkably bright, too, so it easily overcomes glare in daylight.
-That said, it's not the most comfortable camera to use since it lacks a handgrip, and it isn't weather-sealed, though we don't currently test for water resistance.
+That said, it's not the most comfortable camera to use since it lacks a handgrip, and it isn't weather-sealed to protect against moisture or dust.

-The Nikon Z fc is decent for vlogging.
+The Nikon Z fc is great for vlogging.
 It has a fully articulated touchscreen, so you can monitor yourself while recording.
 It also automatically switches into 'Self-Portrait' mode when you flip its screen around, making it easier to make exposure adjustments when recording yourself.
 Its autofocus system does an amazing job of tracking faces, ensuring you stay in focus.
-It delivers excellent overall video quality, though it's a bit worse in low light, and there's a lot of rolling shutter effect in 4k.
+It delivers good overall video quality in brighter conditions, though it's worse in low light, and there's a lot of rolling shutter effect in 4k.
 However, it doesn't do the best job smoothing out camera shake when using its kit lens.

-The Nikon Z fc is good for studio video.
+The Nikon Z fc works well for studio video, though this isn't its main intended use.
 It has good internal recording capability and an easy-to-use menu system.
-While it has a microphone jack and HDMI port, it lacks a headphone jack and doesn't come with a USB cable in the box, which is inconvenient.
-Its overall video quality is excellent in more controlled lighting conditions, though it's not as good in low light.
+While it has a microphone jack and HDMI port, it lacks a headphone jack and doesn't come with a USB cable in the box.
+Its overall video quality is good in more controlled lighting conditions, though it performs worse in low light.
 There's also significant rolling shutter effect when panning to the side in 4k.
 That said, it has a fantastic autofocus system.

 The Nikon Z fc is a poor choice for action video.
 It isn't designed for you to mount it on a helmet or chest rig.
 It doesn't do the best job stabilizing camera shake in 4k when using its kit lens, though it's notably better in FHD.
-It also isn't rated as being water-resistant, though we don't currently test for this.
+It also isn't rated as being water-resistant.
 Overall, video quality is great in brighter lighting conditions, though there's noticeable rolling shutter effect in 4k.
 It also offers many frame rate options, including up to 120 fps in FHD, along with a slow-motion capture mode.